tvsnarayana/tech-interview-handbook/interview-tips/coding.md

 ### Linked Lists

-- Sometimes a dummy node at the head and/or tail can help to handle many edge cases.
+- A dummy node at the head and/or tail might help to handle many edge cases.
 Be sure to remember to remove them at the end.
-- Linked lists problem sometimes can be solved without external storage.
+- Sometimes linked lists problem can be solved without external storage.
 Try to borrow ideas from reverse a linked link problem.
 - For deletion in linked lists, you can either modify the node values or change the node pointers.
 You might need to keep a reference to the previous element.
-- For partioning linked lists, create two separate linked lists and join them back together.
+- For partitioning linked lists, create two separate linked lists and join them back together.
 - Linked lists problems share similarity with array problems, think about how you would do it for an array and try to apply it to a linked list.
 - Two pointer approaches are common:
   - One pointer is k nodes ahead of the other to get the kth from last of the list.